Painting with light as a process was born together with photography. More precisely - photography was originally images drawn by sunlight!

 = The Italian Anton Giulio Bragaglia at the beginning of 1911 establishes a new direction in the Futurist art photography - fotodinamism.
 Bragaglia shoots at slow shutter speeds, moving his models in the frame - a technique that is widely used today by all light painters.
 Bragaglia's technique demonstrated convincingly the possibility to record the dynamic characteristics of light in the shooting (such as speed and direction of movement of light-emitting objects - whether it's a flashlight or illuminated bow).

 = In 1914 the Frank Gilbreth (USA) attaches small light bulbs to staff's sleeves and shot the labor process at long exposure, hoping to get a card of hand's movements of the workers.
+Very informative article about this please see here.
 The target again is not art, but the scientific demonstration of a process by means of visible traces left on film by moving electric lights.

 Looking ahead a little, we note that in 1924, in Soviet Russia, the head of the Central Institute of Labor Alex Gastev also conducted research on the ergonomics of work processes.
 Gastev used the same method as Gilbret: